Mitch Garver: College career

 Garver attended the University of New Mexico.
 He was a walk on for the Lobos college baseball team.
 In 2010 and 2011, he played summer league baseball for the St. Cloud River Bats of the Northwoods League.
 As a junior in 2012, he was named co-Mountain West Conference player of the year, with teammate D. J. Peterson, and a second-team All-American by Louisville Slugger.
-He and Peterson played collegiate summer baseball for the Hyannis Harbor Hawks of the Cape Cod Baseball League in 2012, where Garver was named a league all-star.
+He and Peterson played summer baseball for the Hyannis Harbor Hawks of the Cape Cod Baseball League in 2012, where Garver was named a league all-star.
 In 2013, Garver and Peterson repeated as co-conference players of the year.
 Garver also set a Lobos record by starting 181 consecutive games.